 The following is a diagram that illustrates the key abstractions and how they are related to each other.

-DSP offers a number of features to enable the support for high performance network applications.
+DSP offers a number of features to enable the support for high-performance network applications.
 For example, it allows multiple requests to be exchanged in both directions simultaneously, which provides effective pipelining of data transfer to minimize the impact of network latency while ensuring the total ordering at the same time.
-It supports trunking that can effectively aggregate the throughput across multiple connections, which is crucial for long fat network (LFN) and 10GigE.
-It also provides optional compression support which boosts performance over bandwidth limited network.
-We have observed, through both internal benchmarking and in customer environment, DSP based applications delivering multi GigE in an ideal environment and getting a performance boost of as much as x10 in bandwidth limited settings.
+It supports trunking that can effectively aggregate the throughput across multiple connections, which is crucial for a long fat network (LFN) and 10GigE.
+It also provides optional compression support which boosts performance over a bandwidth-limited network.
+We have observed, through both internal benchmarking and in customer environments, DSP based applications delivering multi GigE in an ideal environment and getting a performance boost of as much as x10 in bandwidth-limited settings.

 DSP automatically recovers from transient connection loss without any application involvement.
 It may also detect random data corruption on the wire and automatically recovers from it.
 In both cases, outstanding requests are retried once the fault condition is resolved.

 DSP offers control over a remotely executing request.
 Once a request is initiated, the application may cancel it at any time before completion.
 In the rare event of a session loss, a new session creation request will be held until the old session has been reinstated.
 It ensures that we never leave any unknown or unwanted activities on the remote side and provides better predictability and consistency guarantees over an otherwise unreliable network.